syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Azure-App-Service-Linux.md

 Step 11: Now, the published webpage will open in the browser.
 ![Browser will open after publish](Azure_Images/App_Service_Linux/Browser_WordtoImage.png)

-Step 12: Select the Word document and Click **Convert to Image** to convert the given Word document to a Image.You will get the output PDF document as follows.
+Step 12: Select the Word document and Click **Convert to Image** to convert the given Word document to a image.You will get the output **image** as follows.
 ![Word to Image in Azure App Service on Linux](Azure_Images/App_Service_Linux/Output-WordtoImage.png)

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-Image-conversion/Convert-Word-to-image/Azure/Azure_App_Service).